Hevander27/Correlation-One/README.md

 Dataset:airq\_34\_all

-Contains data about the average amounts of toxins: ?ine particulate matter, nitrogen dioxide, and ozone.
+Contains data about the average amounts of toxins: Fine particulate matter, nitrogen dioxide, and ozone.
 The data is categorized by UHF34 neighborhood for years 2009 to 2018.
 There are 330 rows and 6 columns. https://data.cityofnewyork.us/Environment/Air-Quality/c3uy-2p5r